Data Warehouse

 This architecture minimizes the amount of data stored and data redundancies.
 It is not commonly used but may meet the needs of some small organizations that do not require enterprise access to data.
 Performance issues often occur when analytical and transaction processing are not separate.

-Data Warehouse Architecture with a Centralized Repository – Two Tier
+Data Warehouse Architecture With a Centralized Repository – Two Tier

 This architecture uses staging to extract specific data, transform data for usage, and load it into a data warehouse.
 This process is called Extraction, Transformation, and Loading (ETL).
 One of the extraction sources can be from a transactional database.
 Information is saved to one logically centralized individual repository, a data warehouse, that is paired with analytical tools.
 Data marts may be included in a two-tier data warehouse architecture to deliver focused business user applications.

-Data Warehouse Architecture with a Centralized Repository, and an OLAP Server – Three Tier
+Data Warehouse Architecture With a Centralized Repository, and an OLAP Server – Three Tier

 This architecture adds an On-Line Analytical Processing (OLAP) Server to the two-tier design.
 This middle tier provides an abstracted view of the database for the end-user and helps with system scalability and performance.